Telonof/PitCrew/docs/Merging_Binaries.md

 If the hash does not exist at that depth, the compiler will add it.

-If the hash exists but the value is empty, the compiler will remove it.
+If the hash exists but the value you set for it is empty, the compiler will remove it.

-If the hash exists with a value, the compiler will replace that value.
+If the hash exists and your value isn't empty, the compiler will replace that value.

 ### Delete Command